nimteyai-sudo/nr-npu-nmnist/README.md

 - Drones become an order of magnitude cheaper.
 Wearable medical devices become practical.
 Industrial AI can be distributed across machines without central servers.

 **This is the best engineering solution for neuromorphic computing on a mass‑market NPU.
 The technology cuts costs in drone engineering, unlocks new possibilities in health monitoring and diagnostics, and makes spiking networks accessible to everyone.**

+<sub>special thanks to Denis and his capacitors for saving the single-board computer from burning during training</sub>